 In view of this landscape, Alias Robotics started a few months ago researching the situation with Autonomous Mobile Robots (AMRs), a new trend of machines that have the intelligence to make decisions when faced with new or unexpected situations, replacing the traditional Automated Guided Vehicles (AGVs).
 AMRs are rapidly growing and used across different areas of application, with some of the top ones displayed below:

 At Alias we’re increasingly cooperating with some of the top leading firms in this area, ensuring we add value to our customers on each step.
-Our bottom line remains the same, to remove 0-days from robotics while .
+Our bottom line remains the same, to remove 0-days from robotics while working closely with robot manufacturers.
 Unfortunately, we keep observing how some manufacturers ignore our responsible disclosure reports, try to avoid investing resources on security and/or even attempt to silence us with either legal or PR means.

 This entry touches into our security research experience with the Danish Mobile Industrial Robots firm and their MiR series of robots.
 Mobile Industrial Robots (MiR) is owned by Teradyne, a company that was previously reported to supply tenths of thousands of insecure robots to industry.